-Once you have been in contact with the project coordinator, please submit a letter providing confirmation of institutional participation in the Student Financial Wellness Survey (SFWS).
-This letter should be signed by a senior campus official (e.g., President, Vice President, Dean of Students) and must include:
+Please submit a letter providing confirmation of institutional participation in the Student Financial Wellness Survey (SFWS).
+This letter should be signed by a senior campus official (e.g., President, Vice President, Dean of Students, etc.) and must include:

 - Permission to conduct research on campus, pending all necessary institutional processes and approvals.

 - Permission to share publicly that the institution participated in the Student Financial Wellness Survey.
-Trellis requires this permission in order to highlight the national footprint and generalizability of the
+Trellis requires this permission in order to highlight the national footprint of the survey.

 This letter can be scanned and submitted electronically.
 If you have questions or concerns, please reach out to your Trellis contact.